 But, and this is where it gets confusing, there is nothing in economics that says any particular production process has to require labor.
 The deemed necessity of labor happens to be an artifact of the production functions that were technologically available to us when economists started to develop the theory of production.
 If you, as the owner of a company, figure out through technological progress how to do something with less labor, or no labor at all, and that form of production is cheaper than before, that's what you will choose to do.

 There would seem to be a catch though.
 While having no labor might make sense for any one company, for the economy as a whole, who is going to buy all these goods and services if people are out of work and hence don't have any money?
 There is the famous story about an exchange between Henry Ford II and Walter Reuther who then headed up the Automobile workers union, which went as follows:

 Henry Ford II: Walter, how are you going to get those robots to pay your union dues?
 Walter Reuther: Henry, how are you going to get them to buy your cars?

-Now if we all had inherited wealth or sufficient income from capital this wouldn't be an issue.
-None of us would have to work and all of us could enjoy the benefits of cheaper products and service courtesy of robots and automation.
-The demand for products would not depend on employment.
+Now if we all had inherited wealth, or sufficient income from capital, an economy without labor wouldn't pose a problem.
+As a first approximation, we would have the same demand.
+But none of us would have to work and all of us could enjoy the benefits of cheaper products and services courtesy of robots and automation.

 The Job Loop

 For a long time the possibility of a slump in consumer demand due to less labor seemed not just unlikely, but downright impossible.
-We had a perfectly working loop at the heart of the economic growth which I call the “job loop”
+We had a perfectly working loop at the heart of economic growth, which I call the “job loop”